lucassantosf/devops/aws/vpc.md

         10.0.0.0/16        local
         0.0.0.0/0          <select Internet Gateway>

-        tab 'Subnet associations' need be associated with one subnet created
+        tab 'Subnet associations' need be associated with one subnet created - the subnet 1

     2.Configure the 'Private' Acess of VPC.

         Create or select one, tab 'Routes' define two IP series:

         Destination        Target
         10.0.0.0/16        local

+        tab 'Subnet associations' need be associated with one subnet created - the subnet 2

 6. Configure the Firewall of VPC, RDS, etc